 It is an application/interface developed by system integrators, tailored explicitly to end-users’ needs.
 End-users can be various authorities, cities, law enforcement, etc.

 A smart city with ANPR cameras is a safe place to live.
 Moreover, IoT has made several innovations to improve smart cities’ living standards and connectivity.
-While there is still room for improvement, there is no denying that soon smart cities will take over, and everything will be connected and shared through the internet.
+While there is still room for improvement, there is no denying that soon smart cities will take over, and we will connect and share everything through the internet.
 Until then, ANPR cameras are doing the job of connecting law enforcement, toll stations, and parking zones via its number plate recognition system, creating the foundation of smart cities worldwide.